voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 order: 6
 ---

-Voucherify operates on fundamental building blocks which you can use to create your promotional campaigns and integrate them with your system.
+Voucherify operates on fundamental building blocks that you can use to create your promotional campaigns and integrate them with your system.

 ## Project

 A project is an environment for managing promotion activities in Voucherify.
-A project can be used to run those activities with regard to a brand, region, or currency or for development or staging purposes.
+A project can be used to run those activities concerning a brand, region, or currency or for development or staging purposes.

 Each project has a set of different API keys.